padilas/R-Shiny-Tenaga-Kerja/README.md

 ---
 # Dynamic Dashboard: Labour Data Visualization (2020-2021)

-Welcome to our project!
 This repository provides a **dynamic dashboard** built using **R-Shiny**, designed to visualize Labour data sourced from **BPS Indonesia** for 2020-2021.
 The dashboard aims to provide clear and interactive insights into key aspects of Indonesia's labor force.

 ## Dashboard Overview